royschz/Classifying-Figure-Ground-Segregation-Using-Gamma-Oscillations-in-V1-with-Machine-Learning/README.md

 # Classifying Figure-Ground Segregation Using Gamma-Oscillations in V1 with Machine-Learning
-The next project has the aim to apply Machine Learning techniques, in order to investigate the relationships between the gamma oscillations in the primary visual cortex (V1) and figure-ground segregation in texture stimuli.
+This project has the aim to apply Machine Learning techniques, in order to investigate the relationships between the gamma oscillations in the primary visual cortex (V1) and figure-ground segregation in texture stimuli.
 Using features like Contras Heterogeneity and Grid Coherence, we can explore how the gamma synchronization influences visual processing.
 Moreover a comparison between the models with and without cross-validation was performed, with the purpose to determine the influence of the hyperparameters in the performance of the models.
 ## Machine Learning Models:
 - Random Forest (RF).
 - Support Vector Machine (SVM).